 (TEGA) Aah!
-And what if you want to go to the hospital but there is no public cars or bajaj that you usually use.
-How will you go to the hospital?
-(RESP) At hospital?
-(TEGA) Yes!
+And what if you

+(RESP) My mother will carry me on her back (RESP) My mother will you go to the hospital?
 (RESP) My mother will carry me on her back.

+rl (Person) with Disabilities, 1

 I can decide to travel by bicycle, but I need to loan money to ride a bike.
 They do not accept it.
 I can also only get a car if I have money.
 They cannot offer me a free ride simply because I need money.
 It is not possible.
 As such, I do not rely on them much.